Cegid cloud capabilities transform Paul Smith customer experience

 “We’re also adding value in our permanent stores through Cegid’s cloud technology.
 For example, we can now support gift cards, which utilize live customer data.
 We’ve reduced customer database duplications by 90% as a result, so we’ve got a much clearer picture of each shopper’s value.”

-Additionally, staff can access real-time stock information at store level, as a live stock picture in Yourcegid Retail has increased inventory visibility by 90%.
+Additionally, staff can access real-time stock information at store level, as a livestock picture in Cegid Retail has increased inventory visibility by 90%.
 Meanwhile, better data flow between the POS and ERP system has allowed 100% accurate hourly syncing of information.

 “We’re delighted to be helping an iconic British fashion brand like Paul Smith deliver even greater customer centricity,” added Sylvain Jauze, Director of International Operations, Cegid.
 “Cloud technology is proving instrumental in enabling retailers to deliver a relevant, consistent customer experience worldwide, and Paul Smith is demonstrating the immediate value that a SaaS approach adds.”

-As successful as Yourcegid Retail has proven already, this is only the beginning.
+As successful as Cegid Retail has proven already, this is only the beginning.
 Paul Smith now plans to use the platform to enhance its omnichannel offering.